Daily Sales Summary

 2b.
 Another alternative would be to choose to create your customer name by method of payment instead of where the product was shipped.

 3. Enter your sales on Sales Receipt forms (not Invoice forms), tracking quantity, price and the appropriate sales tax, with your deposit default to the Undeposited Funds account.
-You'll have one Sales Receipt for each Daily Sale customer you setup in step 1.
+You'll have one Sales Receipt for each Daily Sale customer you setup

 4. Memorize the Sales Receipts so you don't have to recreate them every day.
 Don't worry, you will still be able to modify them to match your daily data entry needs.